-Furthermore, shaving soaps are usually set firm and sold in puck-like forms that fit perfectly in a shaving bowl so you can create the desired lather.
-With regular soap, you will most likely need to use your hands to create enough foam and lather since no bowls fit into a rectangle-shaped soap.
+In addition to formulation, shaving soaps are typically set firm and sold in puck-like forms that fit perfectly in a shaving bowl.
+This allows you to effortlessly create the desired lather for a smooth shave.
+Conversely, when using regular soap, you would likely need to rely on your hands to generate enough foam and lather since there are no suitable bowls that fit into a rectangle-shaped soap.

 How Are Shaving Soaps Made Differently?

-The added oils in shaving soaps also enhance the lathering process and provide extra protection for the skin.
-Furthermore, the formulation of shaving soaps is different from regular body soap and typically contains more fatty acids, which improve its stability and glide.
+The inclusion of oils in shaving soaps further enhances the lathering process and offers extra nourishment and safeguarding properties for the skin.
+Moreover, the formulation of shaving soaps typically incorporates a higher percentage of fatty acids, which contribute to improved stability and glide during shaving.

 Glass Transition Temperature

-The stability of a shaving soap is also largely determined by its glass transition temperature.
-A glass transition temperature refers to the temperature at which a material changes from a hard and brittle state to a soft and elastic state.
+The stability of a shaving soap is greatly influenced by its glass transition temperature.
+The glass transition temperature refers to the point at which a material shifts from a hard and brittle state to a soft and elastic state.

-With a glass transition temperature of approximately 100°C, shaving soaps are designed to melt at lower temperatures than regular soaps, allowing for a smoother, closer shave.
-The lower melting point also makes them easier to clean up, as they can easily be washed away with warm water.
+Shaving soaps are intentionally formulated to have a lower glass transition temperature compared to regular soaps.
+This characteristic allows shaving soaps to melt at lower temperatures, resulting in a smoother and closer shave.
+The lower melting point of shaving soaps also makes them easier to clean up, as they can be effortlessly washed away with warm water.